Auto Insurance for Classic Cars

 - If you do not safeguard the vehicle by protecting it from the elements in an enclosed structure

 - If you do not own another vehicle which you use as your primary method of transportation

 - If you don’t live in a state where classic car insurance companies do business

 - If you plan on using your classic car for racing

 - If your classic car is in disrepair

 In the event that one or more of the items on the checklist above happened to apply to you or your vehicle, there’s a very real chance you may be denied classic car insurance by your chosen provider.

 Shopping around for classic car insurance also has many things in common with the regular auto insurance purchase process.
-Several major providers a regular car insurance also provide classic car insurance, and we’ll be happy to give you a quote.
-Furthermore, there are specific car insurance companies which exists to fill the niche market of financially protecting antique vehicles.
+Several major providers of regular car insurance also provide classic car insurance, and we’ll be happy to give you a quote.
+Furthermore, there are specific car insurance companies that exist to fill the niche market of financially protecting antique vehicles.
 Unfortunately, though, the onus is on you to contact these companies directly and get quotes from them; no matter how much they want your business, they’re not going to approach you first.

 When you find a company like and you want to sit down to crack your policy, you’ll have to be concerned with the same things you would normally with any other insurance company.
 You want to pay attention to the fine print, review your coverage at least once a year, and choose a carrier that has strong experience financially protecting vehicles like yours.

 If you’re ready to start shopping around for a classic car insurance carrier, we can help you out.
 Just use our FREE insurance comparison tool and we’ll have quotes ready for you in a few minutes.